TimOetting/kirby-builder/README.md

 # Kirby Builder

 The Builder plugin is an extended structure field for Kirby CMS.
-It adopted some ideas from this [post in the original kirby forum](http://forum.getkirby.com/t/choose-from-multiple-field-groups-within-a-structure-field/1296) .
+It adopted some ideas from this [post in the original kirby forum](http://forum.getkirby.com/t/choose-from-multiple-field-groups-within-a-structure-field/1296).

+The plugin also comes with the handy placeholder variable *_fileUrl* that can be used inside your entry templates of the blueprint.

 Here is a blueprint example: